 \begin{theorem}[{\cite[Theorem 8]{stelzig-blowup}, \cite[Corollary 25]{stelzig-doublecomplex}}] The $\partial\overline\partial$-Lemma property is a bimeromorphic invariant if and only if it is invariant by restriction. \end{theorem}

-Even if Stelzig's theorem is clearly stronger han our Theorem \ref{thm:blowup}, we think that our argument may be interesting and useful in providing a broader point of view for understanding (\v{C}ech-)Dolbeault cohomology.
+Even if Stelzig's theorem is clearly stronger than our Theorem \ref{thm:blowup}, we think that our argument may be interesting and useful in providing a broader point of view for understanding (\v{C}ech-)Dolbeault cohomology.

-The second aim of this note is to use the above result to construct new explicit examples of compact complex manifolds satisfying the $\partial\overline\partial$-Lemma: in particular, we provide {\em simply-connected examples}, see Examples \ref{example:global-quotient-nakamura} and \ref{example:global-quotient-iwasawa}.
-In fact, the same argument can be adapted when $X$ is an {\em orbifold} in the sense of Satake \cite{satake} given by a quotient of a smooth compact complex manifold by a finite group of automorphisms, see Theorem \ref{thm:orbifolds}.
-The construction goes as follows, see {\itshape e.g.} in \cite{fernandez-munoz, bazzoni-fernandez-munoz}: we start from a manifold isomorphic to the Iwasawa manifold, which does not satisfy the $\partial\overline\partial$-Lemma, (Example \ref{example:global-quotient-iwasawa},) or respectively, to the completely-solvable Nakamura manifold, which does satisfy the $\del\delbar$-Lemma, (Example \ref{example:global-quotient-nakamura};) then we quotient it by a finite group of automorphisms; and then we resolve its singularities thanks to Theorem \ref{thm:orbifolds}.
-Finally we get simply-connected examples of complex manifolds satisfying the $\partial\overline\partial$-Lemma:
+The second and main aim of this note is to construct new explicit examples of compact complex manifolds satisfying the $\partial\overline\partial$-Lemma: in particular, we provide a {\em simply-connected example}, see Example \ref{example:global-quotient-iwasawa}.
+To this aim, we need to work with {\em orbifolds} in the sense of Satake \cite{satake}, and their desingularizations.
+We take advantage of Stelzig's general results, see Theorem \ref{thm:orbifolds}.
+The construction of Example \ref{example:global-quotient-iwasawa} goes as follows, see {\itshape e.g.} \cite{fernandez-munoz, bazzoni-fernandez-munoz}: we start from a manifold isomorphic to the Iwasawa manifold, which does not satisfy the $\partial\overline\partial$-Lemma; then we quotient it by a finite group of automorphisms; and then we resolve its singularities.
+Finally, by Theorem \ref{thm:orbifolds}, we get simply-connected examples of complex manifolds satisfying the $\partial\overline\partial$-Lemma: